 Is your digital product “green” to go?
 Because sustainability is stretching to the digital sphere

-Sustainability has become a common principle and familiar part of our daily lives, specifically when it comes to physical products.
+Sustainability has become a common principle and a familiar part of our daily lives, specifically when it comes to physical products.
 However, what is new is that we are becoming incrementally more aware that the digital sphere is no different.
-And sustainability, with its tangible benefits – from environmental and social impact to economic viability, is gaining momentum in digital products.
+And sustainability, with its tangible benefits, from environmental and social impact to economic viability, is gaining momentum in digital products.

 Building and designing sustainable digital products and services is largely based on circular economy principles.
 In short, applying sustainability to design means that we consider the product’s entire life cycle.
 We make sure that it’s efficient, optimized, adaptable to system changes, reparable, reusable, and carries longevity as a major asset.

 Like physical products, digital sustainability aims to build solutions that offer a higher value than what was lost in its making.
-Furthermore, the benefits range from scalability to optimized resources, cutting costs, saved energy, reduced digital waste and increased customer retention through the service’s consistency and integration initiatives.
+Furthermore, the benefits range from scalability to optimized resources, cutting costs, saving energy, reducing digital waste, and increasing customer retention through the service’s consistency and integration initiatives.

-Our 10-question checklist is a brief audit to determine how well optimized and sustainable your current digital product or service is.
+Our 10-question checklist is a brief audit to determine how well-optimized and sustainable your current digital product or service is.
 It doesn’t matter if you have an already-existing service or you’re in the middle of developing it.
-It helps to audit the main categories relevant for sustainability, starting from business model to implementation tools.
+It helps to audit the main categories relevant to sustainability, starting from business models to implementation tools.